Maurojr1977/LD/README.md

 - Will the XP hack affect my Duolingo learning path (complete lessons?)
     - No, it will not.
 This hack creates fake "practice" lessons so it won't affect your learning path.
 - Is this hack detectable (will I get banned)?
     - No, it is not.
-I tested all hacks overnight before I released them.
+I tested all functions and hacks overnight before I released them.
 I got 4,500,000 XP on Duolingo account in one night with the XP hack, and it's been weeks with no ban.